BRISTOL GENEALOGY

 Although Henry's main trade was that of a barrel cooper, he was also a fence-viewer in 1663, and was appointed in 1666 "to gage casks for this year", a job which fitted in with his profession of making wooden barrels.
 It was noted previous that he also tried his hand as a meat packer.
 Most likely, Henry's Malbon Cove plot was farmland, which indicates he may have done some farming as well, or at least leased it out to other farmers.

 Several descendents of Henry Bristol fought in the American Revolution, among them his grandsons Aaron, Abel, and Eliphalet Bristol, the three of whom were brothers.
 The eldest brother Aaron (b.
 1743) is one of the progeninators of the genealogy that follows.
 Aaron's son Moses Bristol (b.
-1786), an uncle of the Harris line of descent, fought in the war of 1812.
+1786), an uncle of the Harris line of descent, fought in the War of 1812.

 from the first marriage were born in New Haven:

-Rebecca Bristol (1649-1739), who married Zaccheus Candee (d.
+Rebecca Bristol (1649-1739) married Zaccheus Candee (d.
 1721) of West Haven in 1670 and had by him seven children.

 Mercy Bristol (b.
-1653), who was born in 1653 and probably died young.
+1653) was born in 1653 and probably died young.

 from the second marriage were born in New Haven:

-Lydia Bristol (1657-1752), who married first, in 1680, Joseph Smith (1655-1697) of West Haven, Connecticut and had by him five children.
+Lydia Bristol (1657-1752) married first, in 1680, Joseph Smith (1655-1697) of West Haven, Connecticut and had by him five children.
 She married second, sometime after 1697, John Plumb.

-Mary Bristol (1661-1715), who married a widower named Jobamah Gunn about 1689 and had by him three children.
+Mary Bristol (1661-1715) married a widower named Jobamah Gunn about 1689 and had by him three children.

-Hannah Bristol (1663-1741/42), who married Thomas Hinde of Milford in 1684 and had by him seven children.
+Hannah Bristol (1663-1741/42) married Thomas Hinde of Milford in 1684 and had by him seven children.

 Sarah Bristol (b.
-1668), who married Stephen Hine (b.
+1668) married Stephen Hine (b.
 1663) of Milford, Connecticut and had by him four children.

 Elizabeth Bristol (b.
-1674), who died young.
+1674) died young.

 Esther Bristol (b.
-1676), who died young.
+1676) died young.

 Eliphalet Bristol (1679-1757), who follows:

-Henry Bristol (1683-1750), who married first in 1707 Desire Smith (d.
+Henry Bristol (1683-1750) married first in 1707 Desire Smith (d.
 1740), and second Damaris Atwater (1700-1770) of New Haven, Connecticut in 1742 when he was about 59 years old.
 He had eleven children from his first marriage with Desire.

 children - BRISTOL:

 Lydia Bristol (b.
-1701), who was born in 1701 and in 1723 married Joseph Crofut of Danbury, Connecticut.
+1701) was born in 1701 and in 1723 married Joseph Crofut of Danbury, Connecticut.

 Sarah Bristol b.
 1703).